sr2echa/InterView/README.md

 <samp>

-# InterView
+# Interwu
 Monitor technical interviews in real-time with secure screen sharing and comprehensive system insights.
 Secure Remote Interview Monitoring.
 Done Right.

 ## The plan

 Make the client into a npm pkg.
-So interviewers can just ask them to install the npm pkg like `npm i -g InterView` and run `InterView` to open up the client eliminating the need to "install 3rd party software".
+So interviewers can just ask them to install the npm pkg like `npm i -g interwu` and run `interwu` to open up the client eliminating the need to "install 3rd party software".
 Monitoring is via the web to make sure it is easy for the interviewer to monitor

 ## Features